MerrimanLab/gsClustBrowse/README.md

 ### Mac OS

+If you don't have homebrew install it by following the instructions at [https://brew.sh](https://brew.sh), it will let you follow the next steps.

 #### Database Drivers

 You need to install the unixodbc drivers for PostgreSQL.
 This can be done through homebrew `brew install psqlodbc`.